 No significant improvement has been achieved for the persons with disabilities during 2017-2018 years.
 Georgia has not yet ratified the Optional Protocol to the UN Convention on the Rights of Persons with Disabilities.
 Major fundamental challenge is low level of the participation of the people with disabilities in the labor market, educational system and social and political life in general.

+As for the ratification of the Optional Protocol, based on the Resolution N 4973 of the Parliament of Georgia dated October 1, 2019 (Recommendation of the Parliament of Georgia on the Optional Procedures for the Law to Enforce the Optional Protocol to the United Nations Convention on the Rights of Persons with Disabilities to the Government of Georgia), the Government of Georgia has been recommended to start the procedures required by the law for the purpose of recognizing Georgia as binding of the fulfillment of the obligations of Optional Protocol of the United Nations Convention “on the Rights of Persons with Disabilities”.

 Take further measures to strengthen the implementation of legislation against gender-based violence, including awareness-raising of both the general population and of specific professional groups, such as the police, and in particular in rural and minority areas.
 Increase the access of victims to counselling services and shelters;